 Why are we reviewing RIN prices?

-Refining earnings are impacted by RIN (Renewable Identification Numbers) expenses.
-Refiners, being producers of petroleum products, have to blend renewable fuels at a rate that satisfies the EPA’s annual quota.
-If refiners aren’t able to do so, they have to purchase RINs, which results in a continuous compliance expense.
+Refiners’ earnings are consistently affected by RIN (renewable identification number) expenses.
+Refining companies have to blend renewable fuels at a rate that satisfies the US Environmental Protection Agency’s annual quota.
+If refiners fail to do so, they have to buy RINs, resulting in a continuous compliance expense.

-RINs prices have fallen sharply in the past few quarters.
-According to data published by Valero Energy, the prices of ethanol RINs have declined 49% YoY to $0.306 cents per gallon in the third quarter.
-Also, the prices of biodiesel RINs have fallen 49% YoY to $0.532 cents per gallon in the same period, which could mean lower RIN expenses for refiners in the third quarter.
+According to the data published by Valero Energy (VLO), prices of ethanol RINs have fallen 50% YoY (year-over-year) to 15.3 cents per gallon in the second quarter so far.
+The rates of biodiesel RINs have also dropped 34% YoY to 35.2 cents per gallon in the same period, which could mean lower RIN expenses for refiners in the second quarter.